Physiotherapy for your horse

 The Competition Horse

-In the equine athlete physiotherapy can improve strength, flexibility and mobility which in turn can improve performance and schooling issues.
+In the equine athlete physiotherapy can improve strength, flexibility and mobility which in turn can improve competitive performance and schooling issues.
 Pre-season physiotherapy checks and checks as part of a maintenance health care regime during the season can help to identify issues at an early stage, assist tissue recovery post competition and help maintain performance at an optimum level whether eventing, racing, hunting, playing polo, competing in dressage, endurance or showjumping, attending pony club or riding club or simply hacking.

 The Older Horse